hanwenzhu/lean-premise-server/README.md

 The assumption for this server is single GPU, single univorn worker (utilizing ASGI).
-In the future, if there are multiple GPUs, I guess one should make sure #GPUs = #`embed` services = #`app` serivces, but this has not been implemented/tried yet.
+In the future, if there are multiple GPUs, I guess one should make sure #GPUs = #`embed` services = #`app` serivces, and/or use some Docker swarm / Kubernetes setup, but this has not been tried yet.

 #### Misc
 Information on faiss-gpu: